adamascencio/adamascencio/README.md

 Former Accountant 🧮 turned Web Developer 💻
 -------------

 Graduating from university in 2018, like many, I had no idea what I wanted to do with my life.
-I had done what I was "suppposed" to do, and it was time to build the life I wanted.
+I had done what I was "supposed" to do, and it was time to build the life I wanted.
 Through podcasts, I learned of people who had transitioned into tech from non-traditional backgrounds.
 These stories gave me the inspiration to try something new 😎

 My passion for coding was sparked when I built my first cat photo app on FreeCodeCamp 😻 I was immediately hooked, and went through a phase of learning via a range of tutorials from building a Tinder website for dogs 🐶 to a Kobe Bryant tribute page 🐍 After years of career twists and turns, I've now completed coding bootcamp, and I'm ready to embark on my next step in my coding journey.